intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 need to remove the ability for network elements to perform beneficial functions.
 We should instead improve the way that these functions are achieved.
 Our goals should be:
-- To ensure that information is distributed intentionally, not accidentally; and,
+- To ensure that information is distributed intentionally, not accidentally;
+- To understand the privacy and other implications of any distributed  information; and
 - To gate the distribution of information on the consent of the relevant parties

 These goals for distribution apply equally to senders, receivers, and path